Are you licensed?

 Q: What kind of report will I get?

 Your home inspection report is customized to your home and always includes color photos.
+(CLICK HERE to view some of our Sample Reports!)
 We will email your home inspection report as a PDF document, most often on the same day as your service appointment, but no later than 24 business hours after your appointment.

 Q: Can I pay you at closing?